Ahmedmedhat187/Soonami3Okhttp/README.md

 # Soonami3Okhttp

-This is Soonami app it git data from api as JSON and parse it in Listview using OkHttpClient library
+This Soonami app using OkHttp library to fetch earthquakes data from api and parse it to json to display it in listview

 I use in this project: